jkomoros/prompt-garden/README.md

 All seed types have the following optional properties:
 - `id` - The ID of the seed.
 If provided, it must match the ID in the seed packet.
 This is useful for nested seeds to override the automatically generated ID.
 - `description` - A string that describes what the seed does, sometimes shown to users.
 - `comment` - A string that is never shown to users.
-Useful as a comment about implementation.
+Useful as a comment about implementation.s
 - `private` - If set and true, then this seed won't be able to be used from other packets.
 Automatically set (unless private is false) on nested seeds.

 #### prompt